WebOrigami/docs/src/eg/intro.md

 In this intro, we're just transforming text, but you can transform anything in bulk, including images and other binaries.
 If you can write a function to transform a single thing in JavaScript, you can use `eg` to apply that transformation to an entire graph of things.

-The most important thing to understand about `map` is that it does _not_ do all its work when invoked.
-Instead, it immediately returns a new explorable graph that will invoke the mapping function on demand.
-An explorable graph is a _lazy dictionary_.
+Significantly, `map` does _not_ do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
+You can think of such an explorable graph as a _lazy dictionary_.

-In contrast to the `map` function found in places like JavaScript's `Array` class, which immediately applies a map function to every element in an array, the `map` function here only does work when it has to.
 In this `uppercase` example, `eg` does end up doing all the `uppercase` work — but only because we're asking `eg` to display the complete results.
-In other cases, such the following example, the work will only be done when asked.
+In other cases, such as the server example later, the work will only be done when asked.

 ## Use a graph as a map